KrisieP/Band-Project/README.md

 <a></a>
 #### Expectations
-* When clicking on links, I expect the page to open in a new tab window
+* When clicking on external links, I expect the page to open in a new tab window
 * When clicking to subscribe, i expect the simple completion form to open in to a modal popup box within the same page.
 * I expect a 'Success' notification when submitting the contact form to confirm that submitted correctly
 * For all nav links to work correctly, whether it be to a different location on the same page or to a location on a seperate page.